A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 How are emerging technologies enabling artists and craftspeople to redefine the meaning and scope of the field of craft?
-Will traditional craft remain segregated as a field or are established techniques and materials merging with new materials and ways of making?
+How are long established techniques and materials merging with new materials and ways of making?
 How has new technology historically been integrated with traditional ways of making before the digital revolution?
-We’ll explore the contemporary handmade market and research brands such as Etsy and Shapeways, as well as observe how the DIY and Maker movement is influencing the field.
-We’ll research how social media, online marketing, and NFTs have changed the way artists/producers connect with their audience.
-We’ll research individuals who make a living as independent artists, crafters, designers, and explore how the school’s resources can be utilized to build a tool-set for inventive means of production post SAIC.
-We’ll also examine branding, product packaging and research practical use of software and digital tools including Rhino for creating 2 dimensional designs output by the plotter cutter, and modeling 3D objects.
+We'll explore the contemporary handmade market and research brands like Etsy, as well as observe how the DIY and Maker movement is influencing the field.
+We'll research how social media and online marketing have changed the way artists/producers connect with their audience.
+We'll research individuals who make a living as independent artists, crafters, designers, as well as explore how the school's resources can be utilized to build a toolset for inventive means of production post SAIC.
+We'll also examine branding, product packaging and research practical use of software and digital tools including Rhino for creating 2-dimensional designs output by the plotter cutter, and modeling 3D objects.
 We'll use 3D printing and various tools available in the CP Digital Lab while considering the use of these tools in combination with traditional processes such as mold making.
 Students should expect to complete 3-5 projects which include conceptualizing a solution to a problem and creating a prototype that describes this solution.

 Class Number